 The Lutheran Church—Missouri Synod began work in Mexico in 1940.

 For a number of years, LCMS congregations and ministries have worked along the 2,000-mile U.S./Mexico border.
-LCMS World Mission has sent several long-term missionaries to serve with Yselta Lutheran Mission in El Paso, Texas, an LCMS Recognized Service Organization, which operates programs serving border towns and hosts hundreds of LCMS short-term volunteers on servant event trips to these towns.
+The LCMS has sent several long-term missionaries to serve with Yselta Lutheran Mission in El Paso, Texas, an LCMS Recognized Service Organization, which operates programs serving border towns and hosts hundreds of LCMS short-term volunteers on servant event trips to these towns.

 CAN-DO Missions, an LCMS mission society, and Children Christian Concern's Society, an LCMS Recognized Service Organization, also work in Mexico.

 In 1968 the Lutheran Synod of Mexico became a sister/partner church of the LCMS.